 This week on the show, we bring you new editions of School News, a commentary by Sterling on Knowledge Bowl, a new poem by Czarina, a recap of the Night of the Notorious event with participants Cailan

 The National Geographic society holds a national contest each year.

-Take a listen to this week's "Mystery Noise," a new feature on the Thursday PM Youth Show this summer!
+Take a listen to this week's "Mystery Noise," a feature on the Thursday PM Youth Show!

 Ever feel like your life is a nightmare that you can't wake up from?
 Youth producer and poet Czarina Crow does sometimes.

 The first Knowledge Bowl competition of the season was on January 9th.
 Youth producer Sterling went along and produced this report.